-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-Thank you, for the question.
-I am grateful to speak to this issue, as to how we support homelessness initiatives.
-We provide funding through family services for the issue of homelessness.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for that question.
+I am grateful to speak to this issue as to how the Department of Family Services supports homelessness initiatives.
+We provide funding through the Department of Family Services for the issue of homelessness.
+The funding totals over \$6 million that is divided.

-There is funding, over \$6 million that is divided.
-Looking at the Kitikmeot, for Cambridge Bay, Kugluktuk and Gjoa Haven, they have received funding, and also funding for women's shelters.
-There are different pools of funding for different issues, but they're mostly for operational issues.
+Looking at the Kitikmeot, Cambridge Bay, Kugluktuk, and Gjoa Haven have received funding, and Kugaaruk also has funding for a women's shelter.
+There are different pots of funding, but they're mostly for operations.
 Thank you, Mr. Speaker.